percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

-5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet received, then all the information from this EKTPlaintext MUST be discarded and the following steps in this list are aborted.
+5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet received, then all the information from this EKTPlaintext MUST be discarded and the following steps in this list are skipped.

 6. The SRTP Master Key, ROC, and SRTP Master Salt from the previous steps are saved in a map indexed by the SSRC found in the